 The FLB and the common data bus execute all RX load operations.
 RR load and RR load and test operations are executed by the common data bus and special testing circuitry.
 Store operations are executed by the three store data buffers.
-Multiply and divide operations are executed by an M/D unit.
-All other operations are executed by the add unit.
+Multiply and divide operations are executed by an M/D unit, and the extended unit, if required.
+Add operations are executed in either the add unit or the extended unit.